izhichao/vitepress-theme-minimalism/README.md

 ## Feature

-> Checked means completed, unchecked means in progress, strikethrough means the feature will not be available.
+> Checked means completed, unchecked means in progress, crossed out means the feature will not be available.

 - [x] Archives
 - [x] Tabs